IceHe/lib/books/fundamentals-of-software-architecture.md

 > Why is more important than how.

-_—— Second Law of SOftware Architecture_
+_—— Second Law of Software Architecture_

 # Part 1.
 Foundations